-All programs who hold a current license issued by the North Dakota Department of Health & Human Services are automatically welcomed into Bright & Early ND as a Step 1 Quality Rated program.
+All early childhood programs who hold a current license issued by the North Dakota Department of Health & Human Services are automatically welcomed into Bright & Early ND with a Step 1 Quality Rating.

 Navigate to the Early Childhood Workforce Registry, Growing Futures, and log in to your organization profile to access your Step 1 Quality Rating certificate.